paultopia/murdersky/index.md

 Here are some principles to guide your choice of clothing.
 Warning: while I recommend specific products here, the winter clothing industry isn't immune from the pathologies of the rest of the fashion industry, or of capitalism more generally.
 Products get discontinued all the time, or randomly changed; it's almost impossible to identify something that one found in the store on a company's website (and half the time the store product line and the website product line are different).
 Almost like they want to confuse people into buying things that don't meet their needs the first time and then having to buy a second thing later, huh?
 So, buyer beware.

+I mention a lot of brands in the below, but here is my list of generally reliable companies:

+- L.L.
+Bean for everything
+- North Face and Rab for gloves
+- Overland for gloves and hats
+- Novica for sweaters, but be careful about fabric content
+- Uniqlo ("Heattech") for long underwear

 ### Wear Layers

 The temperature can vary widely in a day, and it will also vary widely